SharedMobility/BikePredict/conslice/comments.md

 + $font3 – accents

 ### c014
-Responsive breakpoints are provided but will likely be unnecessary if we use Bootstrap.
+Responsive breakpoints are provided but will likely be unnecessary if you use Bootstrap.

 ### c015
 This is simply to mark a Twitter Bootstrap breakpoint.

 ### c016
 The file *zasu.scss* is the digital equivalent of scratch paper.
 We use this file to test styles that may or may not be ultimately implemented.
-It should be empty when we deploy.
+It should be empty when you deploy.

 ### c017
 Six ` font-size ` variables are provided to get started (e.g. *biggest, bigger, big, base, small, smaller, and smallest*) but you should modify their values as needed.